 During the lease term in Lorton

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Lorton, the tenant must allow us to enter the rental.
-Some solid reasons to enter rental are to:
+During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Lorton, the renter must allow us to go into the rental home.
+Some good reasons to access rental are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Lorton.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental property.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Lorton.
 Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference